VirtualVasquez/liri-node-app/README.md

-# Trivia Game
+# LIRI Bot

-Week 10 Assignment: LIRI Bot
+Hey LIRI, demonstrate APIs and Node.js in the terminal.

 ## About LIRI Bot

-This is an assignment that was given during the tenth week of University of Miami Coding bootcamp.
 LIRI, or Language Interpretation and Recognition Interface, is a command line node app capable of displaying the last twenty tweets from the linked Twitter account (a sample account, in this case), search for song information from Spotify from a submitted track query, or generate movie information from the OMDB API.

 **NOTE:** You will need need API keys of your own to make the application work.